Dans Ločmelis: Professional

 At the end of the 2024–25 season, Ločmelis still had two seasons of college eligibility remaining.
 However, he opted to go pro, and on April 1, 2025, he signed a three-year, entry-level contract with the Boston Bruins, who drafted him 119th overall in the 2022 NHL entry draft.
 He was assigned to the Bruins' American Hockey League (AHL) affiliate, the Providence Bruins, for the remainder of the 2024–25 season on an amateur try-out (ATO).
 Ločmelis thrived in his end of season stint with the Bruins.
 In only his third game, he had a four-point outing, scoring a goal and three assists.
 He wouldn't score less than two points a game for the rest of the season, and finished the regular season with three goals and nine assists in six games.
 Ločmelis would register a lone assist in four games in the Calder Cup playoffs for the Bruins before leaving the team to join Latvia in the 2025 IIHF World Championship.

+Ločmelis entered the 2025–26 season with many eyes on him after his head-turning performance the year prior.
+Although he didn't produce at the clip he had in the six games the season prior, Ločmelis was still a key offensive producer for the Providence Bruins, scoring 15 goals and 13 assists for the team at the time of the Olympic break in the AHL in early February, where Ločmelis would go represent Latvia at the 2026 Winter Olympics.
+However, upon returning from the break, Ločmelis was not found in Providence's lineup, and it was revealed on March 3, 2026, that Ločmelis had undergone shoulder surgery for an injury that he had been dealing with for a while, and would miss the rest of the season.